 Selecting model

-B matrix as shown in Figure 4, formed the basis for training a DNN model.
-Rows of B are divided to isolate positive and negative interaction instances, creating a new matrix with 42, 702 drug pairs showing degressive and enhancive interactions.
+B matrix, as shown in Figure 4, formed the basis for training the DNN model.
+Rows of B are divided to isolate positive and negative interaction instances, creating a new matrix with 42702 drug pairs showing degressive and enhancive interactions.
 Interaction data, labeled as +1 and −1, comprises feature vectors of 1136 elements.
 After considering various models, the selected one underwent a rigorous 10-fold CV.
 Drug pairs (di, dj ) and (dj , di) were treated as dual identical to ensure methodological integrity.
 The final DNN model shown in Figure 3 includes three 2D convolution layers followed by three fully connected layers, with the last layer predicting degressive or enhancive interactions.
 Convolution layers use 4-dimensional square filters with a Stride of 1 and ReLU activation function [39].
 The convolution filters are sized at 128, 32, and 8.
 The connected layers consist of 64, 16, and 2 nodes, respectively.

-indicates the presence of the kth specific chemical structure fragment or occurrence of an off-label side effect, and fk =
+indicates the presence of the kth specific chemical structure fragment or occurrence of an off-label side effect and fk =

 0 otherwise.
 Given that each drug has two feature vectors representing chemical structure and off-label side effects, two feature matrices F are constructed with dimensions m × p (where the magnitude of p depends on the feature type).
 The matrices Fstr and Fse correspond to the feature matrices of chemical structure and off-label side effects.

-Drug-drug interactions can be represented by a symmetric interaction matrix Am×m = (aij )m×m.
-For conventional binary DDIs, aij = 1 if di interacts with dj , and aij = 0 otherwise.
-In the case of comprehensive DDI, similar to the binary formulation, if di and dj do not interact, aij = 0.
+DDIs can be represented by a symmetric interaction matrix Am×m = (aij )m×m.
+For conventional binary DDIs, aij = 1 if di interacts with dj and aij = 0 otherwise.
+In the case of comprehensive DDIs, similar to the binary formulation, if di and dj do not interact, aij = 0.
 However, if there is an enhancive DDI or a degressive DDI between di and dj , aij = +1 or aij = −1, respectively.

-A common method of calculating similarity called Cosine Similarity is used in machine learning articles such as [37, 38].
+Cosine Similarity, a common method for calculating similarity, is used in machine learning articles such as [37, 38].
 If the feature vectors of the drug of di and dj are named xi and xj , Cosine Similarity between xi and xj is defined as follows

 xi · xj